biojava/biojava.github.io/wiki/BioJava:CookBook:DP:PairWise2.md

 for local alignments, because in extreme cases a local alignment is an alignment of one symbol from each sequence and the distance would be zero, even if the sequences are much longer.
 This is why local alignments are based on scores.
+Nevertheless the constructor of SmithWaterman needs penalties and not scores.

 The super class `SequenceAlignment` of the specific alignment algorithms already provides a method to format the alignment output.
 So if you want